 that SJP can offer you the very best education possible, enabling you to achieve your goals and fulfil your ambitions, whatever they may be.
 You will learn new skills, grow in confidence, become more independent and more fully developed as an individual.
-Most importantly, you will have had a brilliant time in the process.
+Most importantly, you will have had a brilliant time in the great things through hard work, commitment and dedication.
+We will offer you outstanding support and guidance during your time with us.
+Our shared goal is to stimulate and challenge you to use all your gifts positively.